-Shoshana Bryen is an analyst of U.S. defense policy and Middle East affairs.
-The former Executive Director and SeniorDirector for Security Policy at JINSA, Mrs. Bryen was author of the widely republished JINSA Reports.
+Shoshana Bryen is Senior Director of The Jewish Policy Center and Editor of inFOCUS Quarterly.
+A leading specialist in U.S. defense policy and Middle East affairs, she is the former Executive Director and Senior Director for Security Policy at JINSA.
 She has worked with the Strategic Studies Institute of the U.S. Army War College and the Institute for National Security Studies in Tel Aviv, and lectured at the National Defense University in Washington.

-Mrs. Bryen coordinated programs in the Middle East for military professionals that allowed more than 450 American military officers to engage in professional discussions of issues that both unite and divide the United States, Israel and Jordan.
+Mrs. Bryen coordinated programs in the Middle East for military professionals that allowed more than 450 American military officers to engage in professional discussions of issues that both unite and divide the United States, Israel, and Jordan.
 She also created a program to take the cadets and midshipmen of America’s service academies to Israel for a three-week work/study program that has permitted hundreds of future officers to have a positive, in-depth experience in Israel.
-She has also taken Turkish and Israeli military officers to speak at the service academies and has lectured in the academies as well.
+She has taken Turkish and Israeli military officers to speak at the service academies and has lectured in the academies as well.

 Phone: (202) 638-2411

 If you didn’t make it to the UN General Assembly (GA), here, in short, is what you missed.
 A series of exhausting, irritating, aggravating, infuriating, exasperating and pestilential speeches.
 (A thesaurus helps here.)
 Ebrahim Raisi, the Butcher of Tehran and soon-to-be Chair of the UN Human Rights Council, sanctioned by the UN itself and dozens […]